 The first couple of draws we didn’t win anything but on the last draw we won a massive ham and some sausages.
 Trav thinks that having a raffle for meat is pretty funny but as a New Zealander, this is pretty normal to me.

 Linda’s friend Frank lives down the road and is a very talented Stonemason.
 As well as building the outdoor fireplace at Linda’s, he was building one in his own backyard along with a pizza oven and invited us all over for a drink by the fire one night.

 It was a cold evening but after sitting by the roaring fire for a while we warmed up pretty fast.
 He had done an amazing job so far and it was nice to sit outside on a cold Fall night, kept warm and entranced by the orange flames against the black night sky.

 When we were looking at flights back to New Zealand for October, I was adamant that we fly after Canadian Thanksgiving which is on the second Monday of the month.

 Thanksgiving celebrates the harvest and blessings of the past year and is a time for family to come together to feast on turkey and pumpkin pie.
-It is the favourite holiday of a lot of Canadians and I can see why, as it is a time to enjoy spending quality time and eating delicious food with family and friends, without the religious connotation and pressure/cost of gift giving.
+It is the favorite holiday of a lot of Canadians and I can see why, as it is a time to enjoy spending quality time and eating delicious food with family and friends, without the religious connotation and pressure/cost of gift-giving.